treeman/jonashietala/posts/2023-11-02-i_designed_my_own_keyboard_layout_was_it_worth_it.markdown

   If this sounds too much for you, it probably is.

-  I motivated it for myself by saying that I'll spend a few decades more programming, so a big investment now will pay for itself with time.
+  I rationalized it by saying that I'll spend a few decades more programming, so a big investment now will pay for itself with time as long as there's some benefit.

+  (This is indeed the trick on how to waste time on Very Productive™ things like [rewriting your Neovim setup][neovim].)

 [t-34]: /blog/2022/09/06/the_current_t-34_keyboard_layout/
 [symbols]: /blog/2021/06/03/the-t-34-keyboard-layout/#symbols